Does having sex increase testosterone? The truth about bedroom habits and hormone levels

 While having sex does not permanently cure low testosterone, the absence of sex or the inability to perform is often an important clue about underlying hormonal, vascular, or metabolic issues.

-Hypogonadism (Low T): This is the clinical failure of the testes to produce sufficient testosterone.
-It can create a vicious cycle: low T reduces libido and can contribute to erectile dysfunction (ED), leading to less sex.
+Hypogonadism (Low T): Male hypogonadism is a clinical syndrome with persistent symptoms plus low testosterone on repeat morning testing.
+It can be primary, when the testes are failing, or secondary, when the brain is not signaling the testes properly.
+It can create a vicious cycle: low testosterone reduces libido and can contribute to erectile dysfunction (ED), leading to less sex.
 Less sexual activity can also contribute to a secondary reduction in confidence and mood, further suppressing the drive to initiate intimacy.
-Evaluating the cause of hypogonadism and treating it appropriately often improves sexual symptoms, but outcomes vary and ED commonly has multiple contributing factors.[1]
+According to a review on men’s sexual desire and arousal, evaluating the cause of hypogonadism and treating it appropriately often improves sexual symptoms, but outcomes vary and ED commonly has multiple contributing factors.[1]

 Metabolic Syndrome: Men with low testosterone often suffer from metabolic syndrome, a cluster of conditions including high blood pressure, high blood sugar, and excess body fat around the waist.
 Adipose tissue (body fat) contains an enzyme called aromatase, which can convert testosterone into estradiol.[5]
 This conversion lowers available testosterone and can reduce sex drive.
 Frequent sex is often a marker of metabolic health; men who are physically capable of frequent sex usually have better vascular and metabolic profiles.